apache/trafficserver-ingress-controller/docs/TUTORIAL.md

     2. `proxy.config.output.logfile.rolling_interval_sec: "3000"`
     3. `proxy.config.restart.active_client_threshold: "0"`

+#### Namespaces for Ingresses

+You can specifiy the list of namespaces to look for ingress object by providing `INGRESS_NS`.
+The default is `all`, which tells the controller to look for ingress objects in all namespaces.
+Alternatively you can provide a comma-separated list of namespaces for the controller to look for ingresses.
+Similarly you can specifiy a comma-separated list of namespaces to ignore while the controller is looking for ingresses by providing `INGRESS_IGNORE_NS`.

 #### Snippet

 You can attach [ATS lua script](https://docs.trafficserver.apache.org/en/8.0.x/admin-guide/plugins/lua.en.html) to an ingress object and ATS will execute it for requests matching the routing rules defined in the ingress object.
 See an example in annotation section of yaml file [here](../k8s/ingresses/ats-ingress-2.yaml)